Publications

 Books

-The Film Museum has been publishing books since the 1960s.
-After the first two publication series (in the 1960s and 1980s, for example on Robert Gardner, Jean Eustache, and Humphrey Jennings), a "third wave" starting in 2002 has seen the launching of two new book series: Together with Zsolnay publishing house, volumes on popular genres and major film artists (Edgar G. Ulmer, Orson Welles etc.) have been published in the (German language) series KINO.
-The other series, jointly edited with SYNEMA - Society for Film and Media under the imprint FilmmuseumSynemaPublikationen, offers richly illustrated books on the work of independent filmmakers and on topics of film history and theory since 2005.
+Since the 1960s, the Film Museum has been publishing books on topics related to film history.
+Following the first two publication series (in the 1960s and 1980s, on Robert Gardner, Jean Eustache, Humphrey Jennings, among others), two new series have been launched since 2002 in a "third wave": In collaboration with Zsolnay Verlag, the KINO series has published volumes on popular genres and important filmmakers (westerns, Edgar G. Ulmer, Orson Welles, etc.); in collaboration with SYNEMA – Society for Film and Media, richly illustrated books on contemporary filmmakers, film theorists, and film history were published between 2005 and 2025 in the FilmmuseumSynemaPublikationen series.
 Books in the series FilmmuseumSynemaPublikationen are often bilingual (German and English) or in English only.
 Booksellers may order all English-language titles through our international distributor Columbia University Press.
-Since 2022, the Film Museum has also been working with the renowned art book publisher Spector Books
+Since 2022, the Film Museum has also been collaborating with the renowned art book publisher Spector Books, and since 2025 with Mandelbaum Verlag, where our joint Edition Zyphius is published.
+"Seeing films is a way of thinking," explained critic and curator Amos Vogel (1921–2012), and the investigations on visual practice in the series ... a way of thinking draw on his idea.

 DVDs